Charles Urban

 Charles Urban (April 15, 1867 – August 29, 1942) was a German-American film producer and distributor, and one of the most significant figures in British cinema before the First World War.
 He was a pioneer of the documentary, educational, propaganda and scientific film, as well as being the producer of the world's first successful motion picture colour system.

 Silent nature documentary The Four Seasons (1921) by Charles Urban and Raymond Lee Ditmars, showing the cyclic changes in living nature through the four seasons with lyrical intertitles.
 Duration: 01:18:14.
 Intertitles in Dutch.

+He promoted the Urban Spirograph, a technology he acquired, and produced launched Urban Motion Picture Industries.

 Early life

 Urban was born Carl Urban in Cincinnati, Ohio, the second child (of ten) of Joseph Urban, originally from Ronsberg, Bavaria, and Anna Sophie (née Glatz), from Königsberg, East Prussia.
 He lost the sight in his left eye aged twelve after a baseball accident.
 He changed his names to Charles after leaving school in 1882, then worked as a book agent across Ohio, before managing a stationery store in Detroit, Michigan.
 His first marriage was to Julia Lamereux Avery in 1888 (the marriage ended in divorce in 1908).